 Students experiment with enzymatic breakdowns, colorimetric assays, and condition tweaks while gaining chemistry and engineering insights for a sustainable future.
-Developed by Metro Prep’s GENIUS Biotechnology Program, this session features Toronto’s premier high school biotech setup, including spectrophotometers, incubators, and enzyme kits.
+Developed by Metro Prep’s GENIUS Biotechnology Program, this workshop provides unparalleled access to Toronto’s elite high school biotech space, stocked with spectrophotometers, incubators, and enzyme kits.

 Absolutely.
 While an interest in science is helpful, no prior laboratory experience or advanced biology knowledge is required.
 Our instructors guide students step-by-step through each technique, explaining the scientific concepts in an accessible and engaging way.